 Body hair for hair transplant is recommended for those patients who have a depleted donor area and have extensive baldness due to:

 - Alopecia areata

 - Trichotillomania (hair-pulling disorder)

-However, to be a candidate for a body hair transplantation, the patient needs to be hairy (hirsute).
+However, to be a candidate for a hair transplant from body hair, the patient needs to be hairy (hirsute).
 That’s why more males can get their body hair transplanted on the scalp than females.
 They also make good candidates because of their thick beard hair.
 Since these are unwanted hairs, in most instances, patients do not have a problem using them for their balding scalp.
-Patients who need to improve the density of hair in the balding region may be recommended a body to scalp hair transplant.
+Patients who need to improve the density of hair in the balding region may be recommended a body-to-scalp hair transplant.

 Torso Donor Index (TDI)